19hours/sg-statutes/Acts/Gas Act.md

 ### Damage to gas plant or gas pipe

-32A\.—(1) Any person who wilfully or recklessly removes, destroys, damages or suffers to be damaged any gas plant or gas pipe in a gas pipeline network owned by, or under the management or control of, a gas transporter or hinders or prevents the gas plant or gas pipe from being used or operated in the manner in which it is intended to be used or operated shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1 million or to imprisonment for a term not exceeding 5 years or to both.
+32A\.—(1) Any person who —

+(a) removes, destroys or damages any gas plant or gas pipe which is part of a gas pipeline network owned by, or under the management or control of, a gas licensee;

+(b) causes or permits the removal, destruction or damage of such gas plant or gas pipe; or

+(c) in any way other than by paragraph (a) or (b), wilfully or recklessly hinders or prevents such gas plant or gas pipe from being used or operated in the manner in which it is intended to be used or operated,

-(2) Notwithstanding subsection (1), any person who, in the course of carrying out any earthworks, damages or suffers to be damaged any gas plant or gas pipe in a gas pipeline network owned by, or under the management or control of, a gas transporter shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1 million or to imprisonment for a term not exceeding 5 years or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1 million or to imprisonment for a term not exceeding 5 years or to both.

-(3) Where an offence under subsection (2) is committed by any person acting as the agent or servant of another person, or being otherwise subject to the supervision or instructions of another person for the purposes of any employment in the course of which the offence was committed, that other person shall, without prejudice to the liability of the first-mentioned person, be liable under that subsection in the same manner and to the same extent as if he had personally committed the offence unless he proves to the satisfaction of the court that the offence was committed without his consent or connivance or that it was not attributable to any neglect on his part.
+[Act 43 of 2018 wef 03/05/2019]

+(2) [Deleted by Act 43 of 2018 wef 03/05/2019]

+(3) [Deleted by Act 43 of 2018 wef 03/05/2019]

-(4) In any proceedings for an offence under subsection (2), it shall be a defence for the person charged to prove that he took all reasonable precautions and exercised all due diligence to avoid the commission of the offence.
+(4) In any proceedings for an offence under subsection (1)(a) or (b), it shall be a defence for the person charged to prove that he took all reasonable precautions and exercised all due diligence to avoid the commission of the offence.

+[Act 43 of 2018 wef 03/05/2019]

-(5) If in any proceedings for an offence under subsection (2), the defence involves acting on information supplied by a gas transporter, the person charged shall not, without leave of the court, be entitled to rely on that defence unless he has, within 14 clear days before the hearing, served on the prosecutor a notice in writing giving such information as was then in his possession identifying or assisting in the identification of the person who supplied him with the information.
+(5) If in any proceedings for an offence under subsection (1)(a) or (b), the defence involves acting on information supplied by a gas transporter, the person charged shall not, without leave of the court, be entitled to rely on that defence unless he has, within 14 clear days before the hearing, served on the prosecutor a notice in writing giving such information as was then in his possession identifying or assisting in the identification of the person who supplied him with the information.

+[Act 43 of 2018 wef 03/05/2019]

 (6) Any person may apprehend any other person if the other person within his view commits an offence under this section and shall, on such apprehension, hand over the person so apprehended to a police officer without unreasonable delay.

 [24/2007 wef 14/02/2008]

+### Damage to submarine gas pipelines

+32B\.
+Any person who wilfully, recklessly or negligently —

+(a) does any act, or permits or causes any act to be done, which damages or is likely to damage any submarine gas pipeline in the territorial waters of Singapore that is owned by, or under the management or control of, a gas licensee; or

+(b) omits to do anything required to prevent any damage to such submarine gas pipeline,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2 million or to imprisonment for a term not exceeding 5 years or to both.

+[Act 43 of 2018 wef 03/05/2019]

 ### Special administration order

-33\.—(1) A special administration order is an order of the Minister made under section 34(1) in relation to a gas transporter or an LNG terminal operator directing that, during the period for which the order is in force, the affairs, business and property of that gas transporter or LNG terminal operator shall be managed directly or indirectly by the Authority —
+33\.—(1) A special administration order is an order of the Minister made under section 34(1) in relation to a gas licensee directing that, during the period for which the order is in force, all or any of the affairs, business and property of that gas licensee shall be managed directly or indirectly by the Authority —

 (a) for securing one or more of the purposes of such an order set out in subsection (2); and

-(b) in a manner which protects the respective interests of the shareholders and creditors of the gas transporter and relevant gas shippers, or of the LNG terminal operator, as the case may be.
+(b) in a manner which protects the respective interests of the shareholders and creditors of that gas licensee.

+[Act 43 of 2018 wef 03/05/2019]

+[Act 43 of 2018 wef 03/05/2019]

 (2) The purposes referred to in subsection (1)(a) are —

-(a) the security or reliability —

-(i) in the case of a gas transporter, of the conveyance of gas by the gas transporter to consumers’ premises; or
+(a) the security or reliability of the supply of gas to the public;

-(ii) in the case of an LNG terminal operator, of the services provided by the LNG terminal operator;
+[Act 43 of 2018 wef 03/05/2019]

-(b) the survival of the gas transporter or LNG terminal operator, or the whole or part of its licensed gas business, as a going concern;
+(b) the survival of the gas licensee, or the whole or part of its business or undertaking for which it is authorised by its licence to carry on, as a going concern;

+[Act 43 of 2018 wef 03/05/2019]

-(c) the transfer to another company, or (with respect to different parts of any undertaking of the gas transporter or LNG terminal operator) to 2 or more different companies, as a going concern, of so much of any undertaking of the gas transporter or LNG terminal operator as is necessary to transfer in order to ensure that the functions and duties which have been vested in the gas transporter or LNG terminal operator by virtue of its licence may be properly carried out; or
+(c) the transfer to another company, or (with respect to different parts of the area to which the gas licensee’s licence relates, or different parts of its business or undertaking) to 2 or more different companies, as a going concern, of such of the gas licensee’s undertakings as is necessary to transfer in order to ensure that the functions and duties which have been vested in the gas licensee by virtue of its licence may be properly carried out; or

+[Act 43 of 2018 wef 03/05/2019]

-(d) the carrying out of the functions and duties which have been vested in the gas transporter or LNG terminal operator pending the making of the transfer and the vesting of those functions and duties in the other company or companies.
+(d) the carrying out of the functions and duties which have been vested in the gas licensee pending the making of the transfer and the vesting of those functions and duties in the other company or companies.

+[Act 43 of 2018 wef 03/05/2019]

-(3) The Minister may make regulations for giving effect to this section and section 34, including regulations governing any undertaking referred to in subsection (2)(c), and making provision for applying, omitting or modifying provisions of Part VIIIA of the Companies Act (Cap.
+(3) The Minister may make regulations for giving effect to this section and section 34, including regulations governing the transfer of the gas licensee’s business or undertaking referred to in subsection (2)(c), and making provision for applying, omitting or modifying provisions of Part VIIIA of the Companies Act (Cap.
 50) where a special administration order is made.

-(4) In this section, “relevant gas shipper” means a gas shipper who ships gas by means of a gas pipeline network owned by, or under the management or control of, a gas transporter in relation to whom a special administration order is made under section 34(1).

-[24/2007 wef 11/06/2007]
+[Act 43 of 2018 wef 03/05/2019]

+(4) [Deleted by Act 43 of 2018 wef 03/05/2019]

 ### Power to make special administration order, etc.

-34\.—(1) If, on an application made to the Minister by the Authority, the Minister is satisfied that any one or more of the grounds specified in subsection (2) are satisfied in relation to a gas transporter or an LNG terminal operator, the Minister may make any one or more of the following orders:
+34\.—(1) If, on an application made to the Minister by the Authority, the Minister is satisfied that any one or more of the grounds specified in subsection (2) are satisfied in relation to a gas licensee, the Minister may make any one or more of the following orders:

-(a) a special administration order in relation to the gas transporter or LNG terminal operator;
+(a) a special administration order in relation to the gas licensee;

+[Act 43 of 2018 wef 03/05/2019]

-(b) an order requiring the gas transporter or LNG terminal operator to immediately take any action or do or not do any act or thing in relation to its licensed gas business as the Minister may consider necessary;
+(b) an order requiring the gas licensee to immediately take any action or do or not do any act or thing in relation to that part of its business or undertaking to which its gas licence relates as the Minister may consider necessary;

+[Act 43 of 2018 wef 03/05/2019]

-(c) an order appointing a person to advise the gas transporter or LNG terminal operator on the proper conduct of its licensed gas business.
+(c) an order appointing a person to advise the gas licensee on the proper conduct of that part of its business or undertaking to which its gas licence relates.

+[Act 43 of 2018 wef 03/05/2019]

+[Act 43 of 2018 wef 03/05/2019]

 (2) The grounds referred to in subsection (1) are —

-(a) the gas transporter or LNG terminal operator is or is likely to be unable to pay its debts;
+(a) the gas licensee is or is likely to be unable to pay its debts;

+[Act 43 of 2018 wef 03/05/2019]

 (b) the occurrence of a public emergency;

-(c) the Minister considers it in the interest of the security or reliability —
+(c) the Minister considers it in the interest of the security or reliability of the supply of gas to the public; or

-(i) in the case of a gas transporter, of the conveyance of gas by the gas transporter to consumers’ premises; or

-(ii) in the case of an LNG terminal operator, of the services provided by the LNG terminal operator; or
+[Act 43 of 2018 wef 03/05/2019]

 (d) the Minister otherwise considers it in the public interest.

 (3) Notice of any application under subsection (1) shall be given immediately by the Authority to such persons and in such manner as may be determined by the Authority.

+(3A) Any order made by the Minister under subsection (1) must be published in such manner as will secure adequate publicity.

+[Act 43 of 2018 wef 03/05/2019]

 (4) Any decision of the Minister under subsection (1) shall be final.

-(5) For the purposes of this section, a gas transporter or an LNG terminal operator, being a company, is unable to pay its debts if it is deemed to be so unable under section 254(2) of the Companies Act (Cap.
+(5) For the purposes of this section, a gas licensee, being a company, is unable to pay its debts if it is deemed to be so unable under section 254(2) of the Companies Act (Cap.
 50).

+[Act 43 of 2018 wef 03/05/2019]

 (6) Notwithstanding any written law —

-(a) a gas transporter or an LNG terminal operator shall not be wound up voluntarily without the consent of the Authority;
+(a) a gas licensee shall not be wound up voluntarily without the consent of the Authority;

+[Act 43 of 2018 wef 03/05/2019]

-(b) no judicial management order under Part VIIIA of the Companies Act shall be made in relation to a gas transporter or an LNG terminal operator;
+(b) no judicial management order under Part VIIIA of the Companies Act shall be made in relation to a gas licensee without the consent of the Authority;

+[Act 43 of 2018 wef 03/05/2019]

-(c) no step shall be taken by any person to enforce any security over a gas transporter’s or an LNG terminal operator’s property except where that person has served 14 days’ notice in writing of his intention to take that step on the Authority; and
+(c) no step shall be taken by any person to enforce any security over a gas licensee’s property except where that person has served 14 days’ notice in writing of his intention to take that step on the Authority; and

+[Act 43 of 2018 wef 03/05/2019]

-(d) no step shall be taken by any person to execute or enforce a judgment or order of court obtained against a gas transporter or an LNG terminal operator, except where that person has served 14 days’ notice in writing of his intention to take that step on the Authority.
+(d) no step shall be taken by any person to execute or enforce a judgment or order of court obtained against a gas licensee, except where that person has served 14 days’ notice in writing of his intention to take that step on the Authority.

+[Act 43 of 2018 wef 03/05/2019]

-(7) The Authority shall be a party to any proceedings under the Companies Act relating to the winding up of the affairs of a gas transporter or an LNG terminal operator.
+(7) The Authority shall be a party to any proceedings under the Companies Act relating to the winding up of the affairs of a gas licensee.

 [24/2007 wef 11/06/2007]

+[Act 43 of 2018 wef 03/05/2019]

 ### Remuneration and expenses of Authority and others

-35\.—(1) Where a special administration order has been made under section 34(1)(a), the Authority may, at any time, whether or not the order is still in force, fix the remuneration and expenses to be paid by the gas transporter or LNG terminal operator to the Authority.
+35\.—(1) Where a special administration order has been made under section 34(1)(a), the Authority may, at any time, whether or not the order is still in force, fix the remuneration and expenses to be paid by the gas licensee to the Authority.

+[Act 43 of 2018 wef 03/05/2019]

-(2) The Authority may at any time (whether or not the appointment of the person has terminated) fix the remuneration and expenses to be paid by a gas transporter or an LNG terminal operator to any person appointed by the Minister under section 34(1)(c) to advise the gas transporter or LNG terminal operator on the proper conduct of its licensed gas business.
+(2) The Authority may at any time (whether or not the appointment of the person has terminated) fix the remuneration and expenses to be paid by a gas licensee to any person appointed by the Minister under section 34(1)(c) to advise the gas licensee on the proper conduct of its licensed gas business.

 [24/2007 wef 11/06/2007]

+[Act 43 of 2018 wef 03/05/2019]

 ### Savings of wayleaves or easements